Vilijan/ASABidding/README.md

         Return(Int(1))
     ])
 ```
+#### Possible application calls

-2. **Possible application calls** - after we have initialized the application, now we can interact with it only through application calls.
+After we have initialized the application, now we can interact with it only through application calls.
 In the ASA bidding application we have two possible applications calls:

 ```python
 def setup_possible_app_calls_logic(assets_delegate_code, transfer_asa_logic):
     is_setting_up_delegates = Global.group_size() == Int(1)